jspsych/jsPsych/docs/plugins/jspsych-same-different-image.md

-# jspsych-same-different plugin
+# jspsych-same-different-image plugin

-The same-different plugin displays two stimuli sequentially.
-Stimuli are image objects.
+The same-different-image plugin displays two stimuli sequentially.
+Stimuli are images.
 The subject responds using the keyboard, and indicates whether the stimuli were the same or different.
 Same does not necessarily mean identical; a category judgment could be made, for example.

 ## Parameters